sergeych/boss_protocol/README.md

 BOSS is acronym for Binary Object Streamable Storage.

-The very space-effective, platfomr-independent streamable and traversable typed binary protocol.
+The very space-effective, platform-independent^ streamable and traversable typed binary protocol.
 Allow to effectively store small or any sized integers, strings or binary data of any size, floats and doubles, arrays and hashes in a very effective way.
 It caches repeating objects and stores/restores links to objects.

+The protocol allow to effectively store texts and binary data of absolutely any size, signed integers of absolutely any size, arrays and hashes with no limit on items and overall gross size.
+It is desirable to use build-in compression when appropriate.

 Streamable means that you can use a pipe (tcp/ip, wahtever), put the object at one side and load it on other, one-by-one, and caching and links will be restored properly.

 Initially, this protocol was intended to be used in secure communications.
 Its main goal was to very effective data sending and is a great replacement for json/boss/whatever.
 For example, typical JSON reduces in size twice with Boss.

 Boss protocol also allow to transparently compress its representations.

 *Attention* ruby version is under final development, its streaming support may not work as expected, while the rest seem to work just fine.

-There are versions in C and Python that are in most part ready.
+There are versions in C and Python that are in most part ready but are parts in other systems and need to be extracted first.

 ## Installation